 Homestead property transferred to a trust is not exempt unless the person, or his/her authorized representative, provides evidence that the person's spouse or minor child or child with a disability resides in the property.

-2) If a resident of a nursing home (NH), supportive living facility (SLF), or a person receiving services through the Illinois Department on Aging (DoA) Home and Community Based Services (HCBS) waiver program, has equity value in their homestead property of $536,000 or more, the resident is ineligible for payment of NH or SLF charges, unless:
+2) If a resident of a nursing home (NH), supportive living facility (SLF), or a person receiving services through the Illinois Department on Aging (DoA) Home and Community Based Services (HCBS) waiver program, has equity value in their homestead property over the allowable amount (see WAG 25-03-02 (2), the resident is ineligible for payment of NH or SLF charges, unless:

 - the resident's spouse, dependent sibling, child under age 21, blind or disabled child, or child who provided care (as described above) resides in the home; or